Digital marketing campaigns that neglect their senior audiences can end up missing key opportunities to expand the brand’s audience and engagement.

 1. Senior Marketing Is More Than Just Influencer Targeting

-Yes, there are large volumes of influencer opportunities (son, daughter, other family members, professional acquaintances, local news, offline thought leaders) that present an added layer of marketing potential when looking at generating outcomes from senior campaigns.
+It’s true that a large volume of influencer opportunities (family members, professional acquaintances, local news, offline thought leaders) present an added layer of marketing potential when looking at generating outcomes from senior campaigns.

-The issue that exists, however, it that the attention should not exclude and move away from the intended 60+ aged person, but enhance and support this focus as a result enhancement.
+However, the issue is that the attention should not exclude and move away from the intended 60+ aged group but enhance and support this focus as a result of enhancement.

-According to the latest Ofcom findings ‘Adults: Media use and attitudes report 2019‘:
+According to the latest Ofcom findings in ‘Adults’ Media Use and Attitudes Report 2020/21′:

-What this tells us as marketers is that there is direct access to older audiences through:
+What this tells us, as marketers, is that there is direct access to older audiences through mobile, SMS, and smartphone marketing.

-While the reliance on mobile technology reduces as audiences targeted age (primarily through increased television use and reliance for the over 50/60s), the use of mobile phones, tablets, and other technology is still high and growing every year.
+While the reliance on mobile technology reduces with the audience’s targeted age (primarily those over 65), mobile phones, tablets, computers, and other technology are still high and growing every year.

 As marketers, this increases the emphasis of marketing directly to the consumer (and prioritizing the end person over the influencer).

-Practically speaking this means that AMP content alternatives, mobile first content mindsets, traditional mobile optimization, and related actions are as effective for senior marketing as all other demographics.
+Practically speaking, this means that AMP content alternatives, mobile-first content mindsets, traditional mobile optimization, and related actions are as effective for senior marketing as they are for other demographics.

-For marketers this increases the need to be the first to educate, inform, and present brands/content/insights to the senior population first.
+For marketers, this increases the need to be the first to educate and present brands, content, and insights to the senior population first.

-The added incentive on offer is that 90% of senior people will keep you as their digital ‘go to’ providing you help them with their informational needs first.
+The added incentive is that 90% of senior people will keep you as their digital ‘go-to,’ providing you help them with their informational needs first.

 As you would expect, there are many ways to achieve this goal, and some of those I’ve seen most effective over the years include: